To all new residents of Overland Park,

-Planning and Development Services is led by Director Jack Messer and is responsible for Long-Range Planning, Community Services, GIS/Zoning Enforcement, Current Planning, Engineering Services and Building Safety.
+Planning and Development Services is led by Director Jack Messer and is responsible for Long-Range Planning, Community Services, Geographical Information Systems/Zoning Enforcement, Current Planning, Engineering Services and Building Safety.
 The Planning Commission, which considers many new developments in the City, meets at 1:30 p.m. on the second Monday of each month in the Council Chamber of City Hall.

 Within the Park and Recreation Department, Recreations Services Director Tony Cosby oversees Leisure Services (community centers), aquatics, three golf courses, Deanna Rose Children's Farmstead and the Scheels Overland Park Soccer Complex within the Parks & Recreation Department.
 Parks Director Greg Ruether oversees Parks Services and the Arboretum and Botanical Gardens.

 Street lights, floodplains, traffic signals, drainage ditches, streets and street maintenance are handled by the Department of Public Works under Director Tony Hofmann.
 His staff includes City Engineer Burt Morey, City Traffic Engineer Brian Shields, and Manager of Maintenance Operations Rich Profaizer.

 Director Vicki Irey oversees the Information Technology Department, which includes Facilities Management and all technology and telecommunications infrastructure used by City employees.